vrypan/snappub/README.md

 ### Rich identity context

 Farcaster identity includes metadata such as avatar, bio, and social graph.
-Consumers can use these properties to enhance *non-authoritative* updates like comments or mentions.
+Consumers can use these properties to enhance *non-authoritative* updates like comments, mentions, or reactions.

 #### Summary